Maiden Tower (Baku): History

 According to recent archaeological excavations, carried out in 1962–63 on the ground floor of the tunnel, the tower was built on a large rock sloping toward the sea, and the buttress structure projecting out from the main tower provided stability to the tower.
 Further excavations have also revealed wooden girders, each 14 m high, at the foundation of the tower.
 This has been inferred as an earthquake-resistant design.
 It has also been conjectured that the cylindrical shape of the tower with 5 m thick base walls tapering to 4.5 m (4 m is also mentioned) provided the solid foundation on which it has survived over the centuries.
 It is also mentioned that the tower was built at one go and not at different times as inferred by other scholars.

 The tower and other wall structures now under the UNESCO list were strengthened during the Russian rule in 1806 and have survived.

 The Maiden Tower is depicted on the obverse of the Azerbaijani 1 to 250 manat banknotes of 1992–2006, and of the 10 manat banknote issued since 2006, as well as on the obverse of the Azerbaijani 50 qəpik coin minted between 1992 and 2006 and the reverse 5 qəpik coin minted since 2006.

 Legends and mysteries

-There are various mysteries and legends related to Baku Maiden Tower.
+There are various mysteries and legends related to Baku's Maiden Tower.
 However, the main mystery is the Tower's design and purpose.
 Meanwhile, there are up to 20 legends related to Baku Maiden Tower.
 A large number of them are connected to the Islamic and Medieval period of Baku's history.
 But others are rooted deeply in Azerbaijan's Zoroastrian or pre-Islamic history, religion, and culture.
 Probably, the most famous legend is that of the fiery-haired virgin girl who saved Baku's people from slavery.
 The epic shows roots to Azerbaijan's Zoroastrian beliefs and culture and has reached down to modern times.